gpteng-org/gptengineer.app/README.md

 Our goal is to create the best experience for rapid prototyping.
 Feedback in the shape of bugs or feature requests is super helpful.

-Feel free to react to tickets you prioritize to help us focus on the issues that matter most.
+Feel free to react to tickets that matter most to you to help us prioritize.

 ## What